A cheesecake I made for myself last Mother's Day

 I see you, mama.
 Lots of love to you this week.

 P.S.
 Want more self care wisdom to make mom life feel less fraught and more fulfilling?
-Join 260+ women on my email list for my best tips, real-life stories, and encouragement.
+Join 400+ readers on my email list for my best tips, real-life stories, and encouragement.
+Bonus: I'll send you my free self care hacks workbook, too.

 Find time and energy for yourself.
 My best secrets, straight to your inbox: